bojand/prop-search/readme.md

     key: 'something' } ]
 ```

-#### searchForText(obj, query, options)
+#### searchForValue(obj, query, options)

-Searches for text if they exist in the object.
+Searches for numerical or text value if they exist in the object.

 * `obj`     - The object to search
-* `query`   - The text string(s) to search in the object.
-It can be a string or an array of strings.
+* `query`   - The text string(s) or number(s) to search in the object.
+It can be a single value or an array of values.
 * `options` - Optionally specify the `separator` string to be used to do `join` on the `path` in the results.

 ```js